-Heinz‘s decision to release a new condiment called Mayochup, which combines combining ketchup and mayonnaise, ignited an unexpected debate on the internet.
+Heinz‘s decision to release a new condiment called Mayochup, which combines ketchup and mayonnaise, ignited an unexpected debate on the internet.
 For years, both Utah and Puerto Rico have had their own official versions of a ketchup and mayonnaise combo.
 And they both think that they invented the sauce first.
 Passionate Puerto Ricans have argued that they’ve grown up with their beloved Mayo-Ketchup with hints of garlic.
 And Utahns can’t understand why anyone would try to hijack their insanely locally popular Fry Sauce.
 Fry Sauce vs Mayo-Ketchup: Which was first?
 Where does Salsa Golf fit into this debate?
 Is Heinz’s Mayochup just a ripping everyone off?
-And are we all just fighting about different names for Thousand Island dressing?
+And are we all just fighting about different names for a Thousand Island salad dressing?

 Salsa Golf (1925)

 According to Víctor Ducrot’s book, Los Sabores de la Patria, which means “The Flavors of the Country”, Nobel-prize winning biochemist, Luis Federico Leloir, invented Salsa Golf while on vacation near Buenos Aires.
 Leloir was eating at a golf club restaurant and asked his waiter for some mayonnaise alternatives.
 In parts of South and Latin America, mayonnaise is a popular shellfish dip (yuck).
-The waiter brought Leloir some side dishes with a variety of ingredients to try including lemon, dill pickle juice, vinegar, ketchup, and mustard.
+The waiter brought Leloir some side dishes with a variety of ingredients to try, including lemon, dill pickle juice, vinegar, ketchup, and mustard.
 What happens when you put a bunch of different ingredients in front of a chemist?
 You guessed it.
 Leloir mixed them together and invented Salsa Golf in 1925.
 Sorry Fry Sauce, Mayo Ketchup and Mayochup, Salsa Golf was the first pink condiment.

 Fry Sauce (1941)

 Unlike Fry Sauce, Puerto Rico’s Mayo-Ketchup isn’t as well documented.
 If you search Wikipedia for “Mayo-Ketchup”, it just redirects you to the Fry Sauce page.
-But from we were able to discover, sometime in the 1980s, Goya released their Mayo-Ketchup product.
+But from what we were able to discover, sometime in the 1980s, Goya released their Mayo-Ketchup product.
 Fry Sauce beat Mayo-Ketchup by about 60 years.
-From an ingredients perspective, Mayo-Ketchup is the least exciting of the bunch.
+From an ingredients’ perspective, Mayo-Ketchup is the least exciting of the bunch.
 Garlic powder is the only distinguishing ingredient in Mayo-Ketchup.

 Wait, Isn’t It All Just Thousand Island Dressing Anyway?

-Although Fry Sauce, Mayochup, Salsa Golf, and Mayo-Ketchup are all similar in color to Thousand Island dressing, they are all uniquely different.
+Although Fry Sauce, Mayochup, Salsa Golf, and Mayo-Ketchup are all similar in color to a Thousand Island dressing, they are all uniquely different.
 Here’s a list of each condiment’s individual ingredients.

 - Thousand Island Dressing: Starting with a base of mayonnaise and ketchup, Thousand Island Dressing also usually contains hints of Tabasco hot sauce, Worcestershire sauce, white vinegar, salt, garlic, minced pickles (or sweet pickle relish), onions, olives, and bell peppers.